Beatrice Lumpkin: Career and activism

-As part of the civil rights movement in 1950s and 1960s, Lumpkin protested Jim Crow laws and resisted against segregated public areas with her African-American husband, Frank Lumpkin, a fellow union organizer and member of Communist Party.
-In the mid-1960s, she became a Chicago Public School teacher and later joined the Crane Junior College, which became Malcolm X College, where she was as a tenured professor.
-She was a co-founder of the Coalition of Labor Union Women in 1974 and remains a member of the Chicago Teachers Union.
+As part of the civil rights movement in the 1950s and 1960s, Lumpkin protested Jim Crow laws and resisted against segregated public areas with her African-American husband, Frank Lumpkin, a fellow union organizer and member of Communist Party.
+In the mid-1960s, she became a Chicago Public School teacher and later joined the Crane Junior College, which became Malcolm X College, where she was an tenured professor.
+She was a co-founder of the Coalition of Labor Union Women in 1974 and remained a member of the Chicago Teachers Union.

 In 1979, Lumpkin wrote her first book, Senefer, A Young Genius in Old Egypt, a children's book about an Egyptian mathematician.
 She late wrote, Always Bring a Crowd!: The Story of Frank Lumpkin, Steelworker (1999), a memoir of her husband's 17-year legal battle to restore the lost pensions and wages of 3,000 of his co-workers at the Wisconsin Steel plant in South Side which closed down in 1980.
 In 2013, she wrote an autobiography, Joy in the Struggle: My Life and Love.

 In 2016, Lumpkin helped found Intergen, an inter-generational and multi-racial activist alliance.

-Personal life
+Personal life and death

-Beatrice married her first husband, Roderick Mohrherr, sometime before the end of World War II in 1945; they were divorced in 1947 after having two children, Carl Joseph and Jeanleah.
-On October 22, 1949, she married Frank Lumpkin with whom she had two more children, Paul David and John Robert.
+Beatrice married her first husband, Roderick Mohrherr, sometime before the end of World War II in 1945; they were divorced in 1947 after having two children.
+On October 22, 1949, she married Frank Lumpkin with whom she had two more children.
 Her second husband was an African-American steel worker and union organizer, with whom she moved to Gary, Indiana, in the 1950s and settled in Chicago in 1962.
 As an interracial couple, they were met with hostility and discrimination both in New York and Chicago.
 Frank died on March 1, 2010.

 In the reference book series Contemporary Authors, she listed hiking and traveling as her hobbies and the Golden Rule as her religion.
 Both she and Frank considered themselves humanists.

-Lumpkin says she voted in every US presidential election since 1940.
+Lumpkin said she voted in every US presidential election since 1940.
 In October 2020, she made headlines in several publications when she donned personal protective equipment modeled after a hazmat suit while dropping her vote-by-mail ballot for the year's elections held during the COVID-19 pandemic.

+Lumpkin died on June 14, 2026, at the age of 107.